 - Insufficient Hot Water

-Coming to have no hot water at all is apparent evidence of trouble.
+Getting no hot water at all is clear evidence of trouble.
 But changing water temperature is frequently missed as a concern.
 This may indicate mineral deposits have formed and your water heater’s heating element needs to be fixed or changed.

 If you’re experiencing zero or minimal hot water, there could be a problem with the pilot light.
-If you’re uncertain how to service the pilot light, call in our technicians at 605-223-0307.
+If you’re uncertain how to service the pilot light, call in our technicians at 605-223-0307 in Pierre.
 While some owners can reignite the pilot light themselves, it can be unsafe if you’re unsure of the process.